- Cupric Chloride

 • Aluminum: The parenteral product may contain aluminum; toxic aluminum concentrations may be seen with high doses, prolonged use, or renal dysfunction.
 Premature neonates are at higher risk due to immature renal function and aluminum intake from other parenteral sources.
 Parenteral aluminum exposure of >4 to 5 mcg/kg/day is associated with CNS and bone toxicity; tissue loading may occur at lower doses (Federal Register, 2002).
 See manufacturer's labeling.

-Twice monthly serum assays for copper and/or ceruloplasmin in long-term TPN patients, patients with hepatic failure or high output gastrointestinal fistulas
+Copper and/or ceruloplasmin serum concentrations in long-term parenteral nutrition patients (twice monthly) and patients with burns, cholestasis, hepatic failure, or high output gastrointestinal fistulas (ASPEN [Vanek 2012])

 Pregnancy Risk Factor